Addressing Differences Behind Cancer Inconsistencies: 2022 Advancing the Science of Cancer in Latinos

 Given the strong evidence linking obesity to cancer, maintaining a healthy weight is crucial for cancer prevention and a top recommendation.
 A healthy weight is defined as keeping weight within the healthy range and avoiding adult weight gain.
 These recommendations mirror those suggested by the American Heart Association and the American Diabetes association, showing that a healthy lifestyle reduces risk across a range of chronic diseases.

-While obesity prevalence is high in general in the United States, it disproportionately affects non-Hispanic Black and Hispanic men and women.
+While obesity prevalence is high in general in the United States, it especially affects non-Hispanic Black and Hispanic men and women.
 Obesity prevalence rates are 46% for Hispanic men and 44% for Hispanic women.1 Body Mass Index (BMI) is widely used and its high correlation with adiposity makes it a useful public health tool, but it has limitations as it cannot capture body fat distribution or body composition.7 Central obesity is also of interest, as a proxy of higher intra-abdominal visceral fat, which is more metabolically active and more strongly associated with insulin resistance and metabolic syndrome than subcutaneous fat.7 Prevalence of central obesity (defined as a waist circumference of more than 88 cm in women) is also highest in Hispanic (75%) women, with a striking increasing trend in prevalence among Hispanic women.8 Weight gain during adulthood is also more common among Hispanic women9, which primarily results in abdominal accumulation of adipose tissue, resulting in central obesity and negative metabolic effects.10 As a consequence, metabolic syndrome, insulin resistance, diabetes, and dyslipidemia are common among Hispanics11,12, with rates varying by Hispanic origin.
 For example, Puerto Ricans had the highest prevalence of obesity, and associated comorbidities, such as diabetes, hypertension, and hypercholesterolemia, while South Americans had the lowest rates.
 Mexican men and women had the highest rates of diabetes.13

 Place of residence in the United States within the Hispanic subgroup also seems to matter.14 For example, Puerto Ricans living in the Bronx were more likely to have obesity and extreme obesity than those living in Chicago.
 This suggests that the built environment may also play a role in the obesity epidemic.
 Further evidence of the importance of the environment is that risk for obesity is higher among Hispanics/Latinos born in the United States, who had lived longer in the U.S., or who arrived in the U.S. at an early age.14